 University of Texas Tower - Another option is to get up high and bid farewell to Austin from the University of Texas Tower.
 The 45-minute tours of the tower end up at the observation deck, which offers views across the whole city.
 It's a wonderful way to round out your trip.

 Tickets cost $6 and should be bought in advance, and note that the tower closes during winter.

 Say goodbye to Texas and head to the airport

-Finish up your activity, say goodbye to Austin and head to the car to drive to the airport - we hope ya'll had a great time in Texas!
+Finish up your activity, say goodbye to Austin and hop back into the car to drive to the airport - we hope ya'll had a great time in Texas!